5 Reasons to Consider an Integrated Workers’ Comp and Disability Program

 Their program, done in tandem with captive insurance company funding, also yielded risk diversification and stability, as well as further savings of 10% of premiums.

-The graph to the right shows the average levels of employer savings achieved by implementing an integrated program, spanning a range of direct and indirect cost categories.
+The graph below shows the average levels of employer savings achieved by implementing an integrated program, spanning a range of direct and indirect cost categories.

 All parties benefit from an integrated benefits system.
 An immeasurable amount of time and effort is saved from not having to go to different platforms for critical information.
 This will speed up the claims process.